 - Executive Pay 2021

 - Gender Pay Gap 22/23

 The Memorandum of Association is a legal statement that contains the names of the founding members of The Tapscott Learning Trust.

-The Tapscott Learning Trust's Accounting Officer is Paul Harris and the Finance Director is Femi Otukoya.
+The Tapscott Learning Trust's Accounting Officer is Paul Harris and the Chief Finance Officer is Taz Mansuria.